Compact K\"ahler manifolds with nonpositive bisectional curvature: The proof of theorem

+Putting Claim \ref{cl0}, proposition \ref{prop} and theorem \ref{thm2} together, we find \begin{theorem} Let $(M, g)$ be compact K\"ahler manifold with nonpositive bisectional curvature.
+If $g_t$ satisfies the Ricci flow equation $\frac{\partial g_t}{\partial t} = -Ric(g_t)$ and $g_0 = g$, then there exists $\epsilon>0$ depending only on the bound of the curvature and the dimension such that $Ric(g_t)\leq 0$ for $0\leq t< \epsilon$. \end{theorem} \begin{remark} The counterpart of theorem \ref{thm-2} is true in the Riemannian case, i.e., if a compact manifold has nonpositive sectional curvature, then along the Ricci flow, in a short time, the Ricci curvature remains nonpositive. \end{remark}

-By theorem \ref{thm2}, $Ric(g(t)) \leq 0$ for small $t>0$.
-If $Ric < 0$ for some small $t > 0$, then $c_1(M) < 0$.
-Otherwise, the rank of the Ricci curvature is less than $n$ for some $t > 0$.
-We shall show that the rank of $Ric_t$ is constant and the null space is parallel.
+Now let us come back to theorem \ref{thm1}.
+By theorem \ref{thm-2}, $Ric(g(t)) \leq 0$ for small $t>0$.
+Following the arguments in \cite{[BW]} (page 676-677), we shall show that the rank of $Ric_t$ is constant and the null space is parallel.
+By (\ref{eq-50}),